Jexi: Production

 In November 2018, Adam DeVine was announced as the lead in a new comedy film, then titled Lexi, directed by Jon Lucas and Scott Moore, who also wrote the screenplay.
 Suzanne Todd served as producer, with CBS Films handling production and distribution.
-In December 2018, Alexandra Shipp joined the cast, followed in January 2019 by Michael Peña, Rose Byrne, Justin Hartley, Wanda Sykes, Ron Funches and Charlyne Yi.
+In December 2018, Alexandra Shipp joined the cast, followed in January 2019 by Michael Peña, Rose Byrne, Justin Hartley, Wanda Sykes, Ron Funches and Lo Mutuc.

 Principal photography began in January 2019 in San Francisco.
 The film had an estimated production budget of $5 million.
 According to Deadline Hollywood, the combined production and promotional budget totaled approximately $12 million.
 The California Film Commission reported that the production spent $16.1 million in the state, receiving $2.5 million in tax credits.
+The production participated in the San Francisco "Scene in San Francisco Incentive Program" administered by the San Francisco Film Commission.

 Release

 Jexi was theatrically released in the United States on October 11, 2019.
 The film became available for digital download on iTunes on December 24, 2019, and was released on DVD and Blu-ray on January 14, 2020.